July 08, 2017

 Taking a couple of shots, you notice that like the floating dock it is devoid of interest.
 Hmm...Putting something in the middle ground of the image gave us an interesting and information-loaded image.
 But this time...

 We want something a little different, but something that still provides an image with special interest.
 Put that wide-angle to use.
 Looking around one notices there is tall grass at the edge of the pond.
 Kneel down in front of the grass.
 Focus on the grass.
 Darn, the wind is blowing in gusts.
 Wait for it to settle down, or slow down.
 Set your camera for a high shutter speed.
 Shoot!

 Being a fairly wide-angle lens with a reasonably high ISO, almost everything should be in focus.
 Check your image on your screen until you have an image you like.
 There you are.

 Congratulations on another fine shooting experience.
 The foreground grass is in focus, the pound is in focus, the tall trees at the back of the meadow are just barely in focus.
 You have achieved another goal and gained experience.
 More knowledge tucked away in the brain for future use.

 But wait, there are other special interests.

 1. A foggy lake early in the morning with mist rising off the lake.
 Using reeds as a curtain, a wide-angle lens, and a chance to get your feet wet, literally.
 This image has mystery, interest, and uniqueness.
 Catching the mist rising off a body of water is not an easy task.

 07092012willowlake177Willow Lake, at the top of the Rim, on a cool summer's morning.

-Unless of course you know this happens periodically; after a rainfall on a cool summer’s night.
+Unless of course, you know this happens periodically; after rainfall on a cool summer’s night.
 In the spring when daytime temperatures are high and the nights are rather cool.
 Get up early, get out there and shoot.